Tick Size, Competition for Liquidity Provision, and Price Discovery: Evidence from the U.S. Treasury Market

 Date Written: April 1, 2019

-Keywords: tick size reduction, bid-ask spread, market liquidity, price efficiency, Treasury securities
+Keywords: tick size, bid-ask spread, market liquidity, price efficiency, price discovery, liquidity provision, Treasury securities, dealers, principal trading firms

 JEL Classification: G12, G14, G18